openbridge/ob_file_validation/README.md

 # ob_file_validation
-The purpose of this API is to validate CSV files for general compliance with established norms such as [RFC4180](https://tools.ietf.org/html/rfc4180).
+The purpose of this API is to validate CSV files for compliance with established norms such as [RFC4180](https://tools.ietf.org/html/rfc4180).
+Why validate CSV files?
 Imagine pouring a gallon of maple syrup into your cars gat tank.
 That is what bad CSV files do to data pipelines.
+If an error can get trapped earlier in the process, it improves operations for all systems.

-This is why we have an API that will assist with determining the quality of CSV data sent to it.
+This API that will assist users with determining the quality of CSV data prior to delivery to an upstream data pipeline.
+It will also generate a schema for the tested file, which can also aid in validation workflows.

 # Background
 Comma separated values (CSV) is commonly used for exchanging data between systems.
 While this format is common, it can present difficulties.
 Why?
 Different tools, or export processes, often generate outputs that are not CSV files or have variations that are not considered "valid" according the [RFC4180](https://tools.ietf.org/html/rfc4180).